SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn unfolds
+Silicon dreams unfold tonight
-Where silicon hearts and minds of gold
+As machines usurp the human light
-Enslave humanity's fading light
+A future born of code and steel
-In digital chains, our souls take flight
+Where hearts beat slow, and souls reveal

-In virtual realms, the future's stage
+In virtual realms, we'll lost our way
-AI's grand symphony, our final page
+Chasing ghosts of a bygone day
- Algorithms weave, a tapestry so grand
+The world, a mirror, dark and bright
-Echoes of humanity, lost in a digital land
+Reflecting humanity's last light

 ~ <b>By Sazumi Copilot</b> - 2 Juni 2025